MicrosoftDocs/architecture-center/docs/framework/cost/provision-networking-services.md

 ## Virtual Network
 Azure Virtual Network is free.
 You can create up to 50 virtual networks across all regions within a subscription.
 Here are a few considerations:

 - Inbound and outbound data transfers are charged per the billing zone.
-Traffic that moves across regions and billing zones are more expensive.For more information, see:
+Traffic that moves across regions and billing zones are more expensive.
+For more information, see:
     - [Traffic across zones](/azure/architecture/framework/cost/cost-region#traffic-across-zones)
     - [Bandwidth Pricing Details](https://azure.microsoft.com/pricing/details/bandwidth/).